k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: fooproofing GEM_CLASS should only affect sling bullets
 - Raise odds of a cursed wand exploding
 - Monsters that are innately magic resistant are immune to magic missile
+- Tweak how not abusing alignment affects altar sacrifice gift chance